Aardwolf-Social/aardwolf/INSTALL.md

 manager) to install the newest version of the `diesel_cli` crate.
-The `--no-default-features --features "postgres"` options tell `cargo` to skip installing the `mysql` and `sqlite` parts of `diesel`, which require some additional support libraries.
+The `--no-default-features --features "postgres"` options tell `cargo` to skip installing the `mysql` and `sqlite` parts of `diesel`, which requires some additional support libraries.

 ## Getting the source